-The iv_config.xml file contains lists of features that are enabled or disabled based on security roles as defined in Actuate iHub.
-The default roles included for iv_config.xml are:
+The iv\config.xml file contains lists of features that are enabled or disabled based on security roles as defined in Actuate iServer.
+The default roles included for iv config.xml are:

-- All
+- A11

 - Active Portal Intermediate

 - Active Portal Advanced

 - Active Portal Administrator

-The Active Portal roles are created when iHub is installed.
-You can add additional iHub roles as needed.
+The Active Portal roles are created when iServer is installed or, if you are using the Java Component Actuate BIRT Viewer, set in the web.xml DEFAULT\WORKGROUP\FUNCTIONALITY\ROLE parameter.
+You can add additional iServer roles as needed.
 Each set of features for a role is called a feature control.
 Each feature control contains the user role being described, and the set of features that are marked individually as available or not available.
-The following section of iv_config.xml shows the default feature control for the Active Portal Advanced role:
+The following section of iv\config.xml shows the default feature control for the Active Portal Advanced role: